mertgulerx/autonomous-exploration-demo-benchmark/README.md

 Custom worlds are supported and can be used easily.

 **Main benchmark world: `bookstore`**
 A complex maze like environment.
-Custom and Gazebo Harmonic ported version of the [AWS RoboMaker Bookstore](https://github.com/aws-robotics/aws-robomaker-bookstore-world) world.
+Slightly modified and Gazebo Harmonic ported version of the [AWS RoboMaker Bookstore](https://github.com/aws-robotics/aws-robomaker-bookstore-world) world.

 ![Bookstore world](assets/bookstore.png)